golemfactory/golem-docs/src/pages/docs/providers/index.md

 You can also support our open-source project and earn some tokens by joining the network.
 All you need to do is to install our Yagna service.
 It is a simple and quick process.
 See our [instructions](/docs/providers/provider-installation) on how to quickly install the Yagna service and join the Golem Network.

-Once you installed the service don't forget to [join](https://chat.golem.network/) the discord channel of our community to meet great people who share the same values as you.
+Once you installed the service don't forget to [join](https://chat.golem.network/) the Discord channel of our community to meet great people who share the same values as you.

 {% docnavigation title="Next steps" %}